Rafael Devers Player Props: Red Sox vs. Blue Jays

 Rafael Devers At The Plate

-- Devers leads Boston with 74 hits, batting .246 this season with 36 extra-base hits.
+- Devers has 74 hits, which leads Boston hitters this season, while batting .243 with 36 extra-base hits.

-- Among qualifying batters in MLB play, his batting average ranks 102nd, his on-base percentage ranks 105th, and he is 25th in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 103rd, his on-base percentage ranks 106th, and he is 32nd in the league in slugging.

-- Devers has picked up a hit in 61.5% of his 78 games this season, with more than one hit in 29.5% of them.
+- Devers has picked up a hit in 60.8% of his 79 games this year, with multiple hits in 29.1% of those games.

-- Devers has an RBI in 36 of 78 games this season, with multiple RBI in 14 of them.
+- Devers has driven in a run in 36 games this year (45.6%), including 14 games with more than one RBI (17.7%).
 He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.